supposedly/wordledoodle/README.md

        To process a `Right` letter, do two binary searches in the "suffix subarray" that matches its position: one search to find the very first word that has it at that position, and another to find the very last word with it there.
 Grab those two words and all of the ones in between them, then store them in a set.
-       Narrow down the running set of solutions by taking its intersection with that set.
+       Narrow down the running set of solves by taking its intersection with that set.
     3. Do the `Elsewhere`s next.
 To process one, take all of the target word's letters except the correct one for this position and any that have already been used up, and for each one, collect the same type of word-set as for `Right` letters.
 Associate all of those sets with this position, since they're all different possibilities.
        Once done, intersect the running solution set with each of these possibilities, and prune any intersections that end up empty.
-       Make the remaining intersections the new sets of possible solves.
+       The intersections that remain will be the new sets of possible solves.
 Make sure to keep track of the letters each one had to consume to get there.
 (We can't merge (union) all of these possibilities together because they represent different 'solve paths', aka different sequences of consumed letters.)
     4. Finally, finish off by processing the `Wrong` letters.
 Unlike `Elsewhere`s, `Wrong`s don't need to pay attention to the letters